open-risk/equinox/docs/source/setup.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~~~~~~~~

 The above steps are typical Django project installation steps.
-If you experience trouble at any point, the `Django online FAQ <https://docs.djangoproject.com/en/3.1/faq/>`_ should help you out.
+If you experience generic Django trouble at any point, the `Django online FAQ <https://docs.djangoproject.com/en/3.1/faq/>`_ should help you out.

 ..
 Note:: The project uses an sqlite3 database for good reason!
-If things go pear-shaped with your database simply remove the file and start again.
+If things go pear-shaped with your database simply remove the sqlite file and start again.

 We welcome your feedback and support.
 Please raise a `github ticket <https://github.com/open-risk/equinox/issues>`_ if you want to report a bug or need a new feature.

 For contributions check our Contribution and Code of Conduct docs.

 Setup (Initialization)
 =======================

+The basic installation of equinox creates an empty database.
+If you want to initialize the database with some indicative data follow the steps below:

 Creating the database
 ----------------------

+* Create Project categories
+* Create GPC Sector categories
+* Load various fixtures with model data
-* load an emissions factor csv file into equinox
+* Load an emissions factor csv file into equinox
-* create Project categories
-* create GPC Sector categories

 Let us insert some dummy data (optional).
 Without this the database will be completely empty.

 .. code:: bash

-    python createsectors.py
+    python3 createsectors.py
+    python3 createcategories.py
     bash loadfixtures.sh